Our Future Path! A plan for a better world!

 Tolerate this one

 Notice that in the example above with 5 candidates, we still marked the candidate that we dislike as our fourth choice.
-Since we still prefer that candidate over the candidate we hate, we want to ensure that our vote is counted if it comes down to a final choice between the candidate we dislike and the candidate we hate.
+Since we still prefer that candidate over the candidate we hate, we still want to ensure that our vote is counted if it comes down to a final choice between the candidate we dislike and the candidate we hate.

 Now, let's take a closer look at the example we looked at above with candidates A, B and C, where candidate A is preferred by 40% of the voters and candidates B and C are both preferred over candidate A by 60% of the voters.
 However, candidates B and C are somewhat similar in the eyes of the voters, so the voters are closely split on their preferences for candidates B and C.

 With plurality voting, candidate A could win with just 40% of the vote, since the other candidates would each only get about 30% of the vote.
-This would be even though candidate A would lose 40% to 60% in a head-to-head matchup with either candidate B or C. To complete this picture, let's say that voters who preferred candidate A would closely split for candidates B and C as their second choice, and that candidate B would win in a matchup with candidate C.
+This would be so even though candidate A would lose 40% to 60% in a head-to-head matchup with either candidate B or C. To complete this picture, let's say that voters who preferred candidate A would closely split for candidates B and C as their second choice, but that candidate B would win in a matchup with candidate C.

 With Ranked Choice Voting, the outcome of the 3-way matchup would more closely mirror the outcomes of the head-to-head matchups.
 Since none of the 3 candidates would get a majority of the votes, the candidate with the least first choice votes would be eliminated, and the second choices of the voters who had preferred that candidate would be used.
 Based on the above information, we know that candidate C would get the fewest first choice votes, and we know that those voters second choice would be candidate B. Therefore, candidate B, who we know was really the voters' preferred candidate, would win 60% to 40% over candidate A.